CloudSlang/CloudSlang.github.io/app/markdowns/developer.md

 ####Action Method Arguments
 Both the control action and navigation action are regular Java methods which can take arguments.
 They are invoked by reflection and their arguments are injected by the score engine, so there is no API or naming convention for them.
 But there are some names that are reserved for special use.

-There are several ways **score** can populate an action method's arguments:
+There are several ways Score can populate an action method's arguments:

 + From the execution context that is passed to the [TriggeringProperties](#/docs#triggeringproperties) when the [ExecutionPlan](#/docs#executionplan) is triggered.

-  When a method such as `public void doSomething(String argName)` is encountered, **score** will attempt to populate the argument `argName` with a value mapped to the key `argName` in the execution context.
+  When a method such as `public void doSomething(String argName)` is encountered, Score will attempt to populate the argument `argName` with a value mapped to the key `argName` in the execution context.
 If the key `argName` does not exist in the map, the argument will be populated with `null`.
 + From data values set in the [ExecutionSteps](#/docs#executionstep) during the creation of the [ExecutionPlan](#/docs#executionplan).

 	Data can be set using the `setActionData` and `setNavigationData` methods.